 Bright descendent, Mary Urban, and her husband Tom are key in funding the purchase and start-up of the school.
 Victor Tarnoy, Architect, is the first director.
 Willowbank is also placed under easement protection with the Ontario Heritage Trust.

-Willowbank opens the School of Restoration Arts as a registered private career college offering a three-year diploma program
+Willowbank opens the School of Restoration Arts as a registered career college offering a three-year diploma program

 Renowned Ottawa-based Architect, teacher and scholar Julian Smith, CM, infuses Willowbank with new vision, blending cultural heritage, sustainability and design